-This science course has two tiers, a Combined Science (Trilogy) Foundation tier (grades 1-5) and a Higher tier (grades 4-9) both worth two GCSEs.
+The science course with two tiers, a combined science (trilogy) foundation tier (grades 1-5) and a higher tier (grades 4-9) both worth two GCSEs.
 The tier that students sit is not decided until the winter of year 11 based on students' performance in mock exams and the classroom.